Everyone’s fantasized about owning an old tow truck, and this is your chance.

 While this old Chevy tow truck looks like something found sitting in a field, it runs great.
 There’s a 350ci V8 GM crate engine installed, so you don’t have to pray before turning the ignition key each time.
 There’s also a modern Edelbrock carb, aluminum intake, and HEI distributor.
 Someone even installed an AC compressor and what looks to be a new alternator.

 Overall, the cab feels so very authentic, including with the gold “Bad to the Bone” script and pinstriping painted on the black dash.
-Fresh upholstery, modern gauges, and an aftermarket steering wheel don’t detract from the vibe.
+Fresh upholstery, modern gauges.